-20. Uber announced that 9 people were, in fact, murdered during Uber rides between 2017 and 2018.
+26. Uber announced that nine people were murdered during Uber rides between 2017 and 2018.

 This puts the total tally of Uber deaths that year to 67 since an additional 58 people died from auto-related crashes.

-21. Uber states that 99.9% of their rides end without any safety concerns or issues.
+27. Uber states that 99.9% of their rides end without any safety concerns or issues.

 (Uber Safety Report)